 Josh Shade Collection

-Josh Shade and his partner Rosa Katz developed their collection of West African objects while living in Burkina Faso.
+Josh Shade and his wife Rosa Katz developed their collection of West African objects while living in Burkina Faso.
 He came to know of Wheaton's Permanent Collection through Mollie Denhard '10, who curated Collecting in the Peace Corps: Tangible Memories of the Toughest Job You'll Ever Love.
 Shade lent, and later donated, three Burkinabé musical instruments to the exhibition, which highlighted the collections of Returning Peace Corps Volunteers including James Whitney "Whit" Garberson, the late father of Wheaton alum Julian Garberson '09, and Denhard's own father George.
 While living in West Africa, Shade and Katz travelled extensively.
 During one trip to Ghana in 1976, Shade became engrossed by the activities of a local wood-carver, working along the Takoradi-Cape Coast Road.
 He spent several hours helping to carve an Akan stool, which he later purchased from the wood-carver, along with the tools used to carve it.
 Shade generously donated these tools to Wheaton in 2013.
 After having been cleaned by student conservators, they can now be used for teaching and research.

 Makonde Belly Mask